-This delicious relative of the rooibos family grows in the Eastern Cape region of South Africa.
-This tea in part gets its name form the honeybush flower, which smells like honey.
-While it has the same benefits as rooibos (i.e. its especially high antioxidant levels) it’s a little sweeter, spicier, and more full-bodied.
+This delicious relative of the Rooibos family grows in the Eastern Cape region of South Africa.
+This tea in part gets its name from the honeybush flower, which smells like honey.
+While it has the same benefits as rooibos (high antioxidant levels), it’s a little sweeter, spicier, and more full-bodied.
+Honeybush is said to help with blood sugar, colds, and more.

 For a sweet, aromatic brew, drink honeybush!